bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

 QSym² offers two modes of comparing the eigenvalues of $\mathbfit{S}$ with the threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$:

-- `Real`: the real parts of the eigenvalues are compared against the threshold,
+- *real* mode: the real parts of the eigenvalues are compared against the threshold,
-- `Modulus`: the absolute values of the eigenvalues are compared against the threshold.
+- *modulus* mode: the absolute values of the eigenvalues are compared against the threshold.

-If the
+If the overlap matrix $\mathbfit{S}$ has negative or complex eigenvalues, the two comparison modes may give rise to different $W$ spaces and hence different symmetry assignments.
+Care must therefore be taken in choosing the appropriate comparison mode for the system being studied.

 ### Integrality threshold